Table of Contents

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, ultimately eliminated the diagnosis that was referenced in the previous DSM-IV version because it was often misunderstood.

-One example of this might be using alcohol, marijuana, and cocaine together at the same time.
 If that specific combination is not available, a drug like methamphetamine might replace cocaine.

-The Dangers of Polysubstance Abuse
+The Dangers of Polysubstance Use

-In addition, the effects of one drug, such as alcohol, can greatly increase the addictive nature or dangers of another drug, like benzodiazepines.
-These combinations often increase the risk of overdose and place a person’s long-term health in greater jeopardy.
+In addition, the effects of one drug, such as alcohol, might greatly increase the addictive nature or dangers of another drug, like benzodiazepines.

-Typical Polysubstance Abuse Combinations
+Polysubstance Use Combinations

 Research has shown that incidents of prescription drug abuse are nearly 20 times more likely in people who abuse alcohol.

-Drugs commonly misused in combination with other substances can include:
+Drugs commonly misused with other substances include:

 - Alcohol